 Nicholas P. Illsley, D.Phil.

 Academic Title: Adjunct Professor of Pharmacology, Physiology and Neuroscience, Rutgers-New Jersey Medical School

-Dr. Illsley moved to Hackensack University Medical Center in 2012, following positions at the U.K. Medical Research Council’s Clinical Research Centre in London, the Department of Obstetrics, Gynecology and Reproductive Sciences at the University of California San Francisco and the Department of Obstetrics, Gynecology and Women’s Health at UMDNJ-New Jersey Medical School.
-His research focuses on the human placenta, its mechanisms of maternal to fetal transport, metabolism and role in the regulation of fetal growth.
-He has studied diabetic pregnancy, fetal growth restriction, preeclampsia and pregnancies subject to chronic hypoxia.
+Dr. Illsley came to Hackensack University Medical Center in 2012, following positions at the U.K. Medical Research Council’s Clinical Research Centre in London, the Department of Obstetrics, Gynecology and Reproductive Sciences at the University of California San Francisco, and the Department of Obstetrics, Gynecology and Women’s Health at UMDNJ-New Jersey Medical School.
+His research focuses on the human placenta, its mechanisms of maternal to fetal transport, metabolism, and role in the regulation of fetal growth.
+He has studied diabetic pregnancy, fetal growth restriction, preeclampsia, and pregnancies subject to chronic hypoxia.
 He has published more than 80 articles in scientific journals on these topics.
-He has been awarded multiple research grants, primarily from the National Institutes of Health (NIH), with continuous funding since 1988.
+He has been awarded multiple research grants, primarily from the NIH, with continuous funding since 1988.
 Dr. Illsley has been instrumental in developing and promoting the NIH Human Placenta Project, a 10-year effort to devise real-time methods for examining placental function.

 If you want to participate in our research …